modernish/modernish/README.md

 state.
 The operators are:
 * One of `--glob` or `--fglob`.
 These operators safely apply shell pathname expansion (globbing) to the *argument*s given.
 Each *argument* is taken as a pattern, whether or not it contains any wildcard characters.
-Expanded path names starting with `-` automatically get `./` prepended to keep commands from misparsing them as options.
+If any resulting pathnames start with `-` or are identical to `!` or `(`, they automatically get `./` prepended to keep various commands from misparsing them as options or operands.
 Non-matching patterns are treated as follows:
     * `--glob`: Any non-matching patterns are quietly removed.
 If none match, the loop will not iterate but break with exit status 103.
     * `--fglob`: All patterns must match.
 Any nonexistent path terminates the